jamra/elixirfuzzy/README.md

 # elixirfuzzy
 Fuzzy match in Elixir.
 Works simply.
-Just pass in a word, a candidate.
+Just pass in a word and a potential candidate.